m-labs/artiq/doc/manual/installing.rst

     $ nix profile remove [index]

   While using flakes, ARTIQ is not 'installed' as such in any permanent way.
 However, Nix will preserve independent cached packages in ``/nix/store`` for each flake, which over time or with many different flakes and versions can take up large amounts of storage space.
-To clear this cache, run ``$ nix-garbage-collect``.
+To clear this cache, run ``$ nix-collect-garbage``.

 .. _installing-troubleshooting: